chriskrycho/v4.chriskrycho.com/content/links/baltimore.md

 Tags: links
 Category: blog
 Template: formats/link
-Description: Link: Over at Mere Orthodoxy, I write at some length about how our responses to <i>Noah</i> says a great deal about us as well as about the movie itself.
+Description: >
+    Link: Connor Friedersdort, writing at The Atlantic on the systemic culture of police brutality in Baltimore.
+...

 When the police beat an 87-year-old grandmother who called 911 to get medical help for her grandson who had been shot---just because they don't believe